kabads/kabads.github.io/content/tech/2026-05-24-battleships-go-learning.md

 ## Exclusive bounds and the +1 rule

-I noticed that the search didn't exit.
+I noticed that the search occasionally didn't exit.
 This was a problem, as the program was stuck in a loop.
 This was cause by the logic for the diff - I was always searching in the same bounds.
 I needed to make the bound exclusive.

 When `diff > 0`, setting `xmin = xguess` (without `+1`) means the new lower bound still includes the current guess - a coordinate already known to be wrong.
 Using `xmin = xguess + 1` makes the bound exclusive, ensuring the search never wastes a guess on a coordinate already ruled out.